ringcentral/ringcentral-api-docs/docs/voice/call-control-sessions.md

 # Detecting State Changes to an Active Call

-There are two primary ways in which a developer can detect a change in the status of an active all:
+There are two primary ways in which a developer can detect a change in the status of an active call:

-1. By monitoring the precense status of an extension on the network
+1. By monitoring the presence status of an extension on the network
 2. By subscribing to a specific call (a.k.a. telephony session) on the network

 What a developer subscribes to depends largely upon the use case.
-For example, subscribing to presence events provide a good way of establishing a call control policy that relates to a fixed extension on the network.
+For example, subscribing to presence events provides a good way of establishing a call control policy that relates to a fixed extension on the network.
 However, perhaps call handling logic requires custom policies to be enforced on the fly depending upon the call itself.
-In which case, subscribing to a specific call, waiting for the call to enter a specific state is probably best.
+In which case subscribing to a specific call and waiting for the call to enter a specific state is probably best.

 ## Creating a Subscription